InfOmics/MUVIG/README.md

 ## Authors and acknowledgment

 Guglielmo Cerri (cerriguglielmo@gmail.com) and Manuel Tognon(manuel.tognon@univr.it) created the workflow.
+Thanks also to Alessia Leanza that created the workflow image.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)